Fernandina Beach Project

 Winter is a quieter time at the beaches of Amelia Island, typically off season for ocean swimming with a fraction of beach visitors, as compared to the height of summer tourism.

-It’s during wintertime when beach renourishment projects happen here.
-Not an annual event, when exactly they will occur, adding sand to the beach, is determined and scheduled by the Jacksonville District of the Army Corp of Engineers.
+It’s during wintertime when beach nourishment projects happen here.
+When and where adding sand to the beach will happen is managed and scheduled by the Jacksonville District of the U.S. Army Corps of Engineers.

-Locally, Fernandina Beach sand renourishment goes hand in hand with dredging maintenance of the marine channel off Amelia Island’s northern tip (adjacent to Fort Clinch).
-An important commercial cargo marine corridor of Fernandina’s harbor port, this waterway is also used by the Trident submarines of nearby Georgia’s Kings Bay Navy base.
+Locally, Fernandina’s beach nourishment process goes hand in hand with dredging maintenance of the St. Marys Inlet off Amelia Island’s northern tip (adjacent to Fort Clinch).
+An important commercial cargo corridor of Fernandina’s harbor port, this waterway is also used by the Trident nuclear powered submarines of nearby Georgia’s Kings Bay Navy base.
+UPDATE: See latest beach news about the construction activity (published in March 2019), with video, beach map and more photos, “Sand, Submarines and Sea Turtles.”

 Winter Beach Closures